All knives come with complimentary blade wax!

 "If you believe in something, you sign your name to it." - Ron Swanson For electro-etching your maker's mark, you can start by placing a negative image of your logo onto the unfinished blade, and placing the negative connector to the metal blade.
 Then, attaching the positive connector to a cotton swab soaked in a 20/80 salt & vinegar mixture, press onto the image until you reach the desired depth.

-Using a leather strop, we then strop the blade with 0.1 micrometer formula Gunny Juice, an emulsified diamond stroping compound, giving it a razor sharp cutting edge.
-We then coat the blade with Glenn's Burly Knife and Board Butter, protecting the blade from oxidation.
+We then use a leather strop to give it a razor sharp cutting edge.
+We then coat the blade with our very own knife and board butter, protecting the blade from oxidation.

 Every fixed blade knife needs a sheath to hold it and protect it.
-Available for purchase with every Scissortail blade is a Sew What 7oz. leather sheath.
+Available for purchase with every Scissortail blade is a Scissortail Leatherworks water buffalo leather sheath.
 These are high quality, classic, timeless handmade leather sheaths to perfectly accompany your blade.

 Sign up for our newsletter below to get updates about upcoming shows and projects, sneak peaks of new arrivals, and some tips and tricks of the trade!